 If you’d prefer not to bring up pus and steroids at the family table, you could offer up some environmental facts when your uncle asks why you haven’t touched his famous sour cream mashed potatoes.
 As of 2005, dairy cattle account for 19 percent of the total water footprint for all livestock.
 That’s just shy of one-fifth of all the animals humans use for consumption – chickens, pigs, turkeys, beef cattle, etc. Considering that approximately 2.1 million people face water scarcity every year, this is a significant statistic.
 Further, the most comprehensive study to date on the impact of food and the environment has stated that ditching meat and dairy is the single most effective action one can take to lessen their environmental impact.
 It’s not taking shorter showers or biking to work that will prolong the life of our planet – it’s saying no to cow’s milk.

-For more information on dairy, including the health and environmental implications, check out our “What’s Wrong With Dairy” page.
+For more information on dairy, including the health and environmental implications, check out our “Why Avoid Dairy” page.